FREQUENTLY ASKED QUESTIONS

 The required footprint to encompass the end goal is approximately 3000 sqm which is a sizable build, we wanted to ensure that when the facility is delivered to the community was not only fit for purpose but to a standard that would see it minimising the financial impact to the community over the lifetime of the facility.

-We are investigating a number of funding options for this project including a mixture of local council funding, central government funding and third party funding sources such as philanthropic trusts and foundations, corporate sponsorship, public donations and fundraising.
+The Trust are investigating a number of funding options for this project including a mixture of local council funding, central government funding and third party funding sources such as philanthropic trusts and foundations, corporate sponsorship, public donations and fundraising.

 You’re intending to remove the existing building?